Your rights, Our duties...

 Within our offices, we have implemented physical and electronic safeguards to ensure client data is protected.
 This includes secure access to the offices, secure filing cabinets, access to data only on a need-to-know basis to authorized persons (staff only), shredding of obsolete documents and media and secure disposal, return of all client originals to client, and security cameras.

-Our staff are direct employees who are dedicated to our tax practice.
-All are trained and legally required to respect the requirements of the BDSG and U.S. data protection laws.
+Our staff are trained and legally required to respect the requirements of the BDSG and U.S. data protection laws.
+They are informed of the provisions of our IRS Written Information Security Plan (WISP) and are required to adhere to them.

-We would like to highlight that we cannot guarantee the security of information ttransmitted to us via email.
+We would like to highlight that we cannot guarantee the security of information transmitted to us via email.
 Clients who do so, do that at their own risk.
-We recommend that clients use our Intuit Link portal for secure transfer of data to our offices, alternatively in-person delivery or conventional mail.
+We recommend that clients use our enterprise-level secure Onvio client center portal for secure transfer of data to our offices, alternatively in-person delivery or conventional mail.
 Once we receive client information, we make our best effort to ensure its security on our systems.
 Where a client is given (or they have chosen) a password which enables them to access our client portal, they are responsible for keeping this password confidential and not to share it with anyone.
+Clients are also required to use MFA to access the client center.

 How long will we hold your data for: